thomas051083/psd-psw/_pswlf-2020/faqs.md

 Eventbrite is an online internet-based platform which provides event management and ticketing technology.

 #### **7. How do I know if my registration is successful?**
 If your registration is successful, you will receive an automated confirmation email from Eventbrite with the session details.
-For any enquiries, you can contact us at CSCOLLEGE_PSW@cscollege.gov.sg.
+For any enquiries, you can contact us at <a href="mailto:CSCOLLEGE_PSW@cscollege.gov.sg">CSCOLLEGE_PSW@cscollege.gov.sg</a>.

 #### **8. When is the registration period?**
 Registration for each Learning Session is based on a first-come, first-served basis and will close once it has reached full capacity.